brickcap/tasks/contracts-101/book.md

 "A agrees to let the house to B. A and B enter into a contract which stipulates that the cost of all the small repairs will be borne by B during the time of his stay.
 The landlord assures him that there are no defects in the house at present.
 After signing the contract the tenant finds out that the pipes on the roof are leaking.
 He asks landlord to have the pipes repaired.
 The landlord refuses and instead asks the tenant to get the pipes repaired.
 The tenant also refuses."

 Now this is a very tricky scenario.
 If this case goes to the court the lawyer for the landlord will stipulate that under the contract the tenant is bound to make any repairs to the house.
-The tenant will contest that the pipes were broken prior to his occupancy and that the landlord had infact misrepresented the state of the property.
+The tenant will contest that the pipes were broken prior to his occupancy and that the landlord had in fact misrepresented the state of the property.

-If the court finds that the property was infact misrepresented then it can make the contract voidable at the option of the tenant.
-That is the tenant can choose to either end the tenancy and not do the repairs or he may insist to stay and have the pipes reparied by the landlord.
+If the court finds that the property was in fact misrepresented then it can make the contract voidable at the option of the tenant.
+That is the tenant can choose to either end the tenancy and not do the repairs or he may insist to stay and have the pipes repaired by the landlord.

 **The due diligence**

 The illustration above gives us an opportunity to expand a bit upon due diligence.
-When parties are siging a contract it is assumed that before giving a consent they perform their due diligence with regards to the object of the promise.
+When parties are signing a contract it is assumed that before giving a consent they perform their due diligence with regards to the object of the promise.

-In the above example it will be assumed that the tenant before agreeing to rent the landlords house the tenant statisfied himself that there are no defects.
+In the above example it will be assumed that the tenant before agreeing to rent the landlords house the tenant satisfied himself that there are no defects.
 And that he had no means of knowing that the pipes were leaking before he actually started using them.
-And on using them he found that the landlord had not informed him of defective piples and has also refused to repair them.
+And on using them he found that the landlord had not informed him of defective pipes and has also refused to repair them.

-If on the other hand the defect would have been something more easily discoverable like a crack in the wall of the dining room that the tenant could have seen just by walking into the house then it will not be considered a misrepresentation by the landlord and the repair of the wall will have to be done by the tenant.
+If on the other hand the defect would have been something more easily discover able like a crack in the wall of the dining room that the tenant could have seen just by walking into the house then it will not be considered a misrepresentation by the landlord and the repair of the wall will have to be done by the tenant.

 The damage to the property is one of the major causes of contention among the landlords and the tenants.
 And in some countries there is a practice of "Entry condition report".
 An entry condition report contains a record of every detail of the property which serves as an evidence in case a dispute arises between a landlord and a tenant.